About This Program

 - Pizza and Politics: Through Pizza and Politics, the James Sherman Society invites guest speakers to discuss political issues and current affairs.
-Speakers range from UC faculty and professors from other universities to professionals working in the field such as lawyers, public officials, and diplomats.
+Speakers range from Utica faculty and professors from other universities to professionals working in the field such as lawyers, public officials, and diplomats.
 This event is open to all students to attend.
 Pizza and Politics talks occur during the fall and spring semesters.

 - Northeastern Political Science Association: This is an annual trip open to students of all majors who are interested in politics.
 This is an opportunity for students to attend panels where academics present their research.
 As the Northeastern Political Science Association is often hosted in cities with high levels of cultural value in the U.S. such as Boston, New York City, or Philadelphia, students will also have an opportunity to tour these cities and learn more about the history of the U.S. This is a fall semester event.

 - Annual Awards Dinner: At this event the political science department’s faculty and students recognize the achievements of outstanding students.
 At this annual celebration, monetary awards are given to students in the following categories: professionalism, leadership, academic achievement, and outstanding graduating senior.
 This is a spring semester event.

 For more information please contact Dr. Daniel Tagliarina at firstname.lastname@example.org

-The Model United Nations Club at Utica College is focused on teaching students’ debate, interpersonal communication, and research skills in preparation for the annual Model UN conference that Utica College attends, the Harvard National Model United Nations in February (HNMUN).
+The Model United Nations Club at Utica University is focused on teaching students’ debate, interpersonal communication, and research skills in preparation for the annual Model UN conference that Utica University attends, the Harvard National Model United Nations in February (HNMUN).

 Events under the Model UN Club: